Arlodotexe/OwlCore.Nomad.Kubo/README.md

 Put simply, this library was built to cover the gap between "User device" and "User" with eventual consistency.

-In Nomad, the state of an object is rebuilt from a seed by replaying the events (usually representing member calls) present in one or more event stream sources, always in the UTC order of execution.
-Even as peers come and go making changes, the separately published interactions with the application domain are eventually consistent, allowing them to converge to same application state without CDRTs or generalizable conflict resolution logic.
+In Nomad, the state of an object is rebuilt from a seed by replaying and aggregating separate event streams representing interactions with an application domain.
+Even as peers come and go, recording and broadcasting peer-specific interactions with application domain allows for eventually converging to same application state on all devices without CDRTs or generalizable conflict resolution logic.
 Conflict resolution is effectively delegated to an implementation detail.

 This library was specially crafted to take advantage of content addressing under a changing device topology, especially considering the broadcast-only nature of IPNS, the immutability of IPFS CIDs, and the need for a permission-aware "shared" p2p-native state that reaches an eventually consistency defined by the application.